Resilience

 }

-Distinct from Workflow::with_total_timeout (the wall-clock budget for the entire orchestration — see below) and from the legacy Workflow::with_timeout (a blunt outer tokio::time::timeout with no graceful compensation).
+Distinct from Workflow::with_total_timeout (the wall-clock budget for the entire orchestration — see below).
 The full TaskConfig / RetryMode API — including how attempt timeouts compose with each retry mode — lives in Tasks → Configuration & Retries.

 Workflow Total Timeout